Rangers outlast Maple Leafs for 2-1 win in shootout

+TORONTO (AP) -- Mika Zibanejad helped the New York Rangers continue their strong play in February.

-TORONTO (AP) -- Mika Zibanejad scored the shootout winner and the New York Rangers continued a strong February with a 2-1 victory over the Toronto Maple Leafs on Thursday night.
+Zibanejad scored the shootout winner and the New York Rangers with a 2-1 victory over the Toronto Maple Leafs on Thursday night.

 Henrik Lundqvist made 32 saves and J.T.
 Miller scored the game-tying goal in the third period for the Rangers, who improved to 8-1-1 this month.